solutionmind/java-design-patterns/README.md

 Abstract Factory ↑
-Intent: Provide an interface for creating families of related or dependent objects without specifying their concrete classes. alt text
+Intent: Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

 Applicability: Use the Abstract Factory pattern when

-a system should be independent of how its products are created, composed and represented a system should be configured with one of multiple families of products a family of related product objects is designed to be used together, and you need to enforce this constraint you want to provide a class library of products, and you want to reveal just their interfaces, not their implementations Real world examples:
+a system should be independent of how its products are created, composed and represented a system should be configured with one of multiple families of products a family of related product objects is designed to be used together, and you need to enforce this constraint you want to provide a class library of products, and you want to reveal just their interfaces, not their implementations

+Real world examples:

 javax.xml.parsers.DocumentBuilderFactory